Meet the 2017 Jury

 Megan is the curator for the RavinePortal exhibition at 50 Park Road and in association with WorldWide Storefront.
 Megan is also co-creator, along with Robert Cram, of the Orange Crush installation at Come Up To My Room 2015.

-Megan hold a University of Toronto: Master of Architecture, 2005; University of Toronto: Bachelor of Arts (Honours), and a Courtauld Institute of Art: Year 2, BA History of Art, 2000.
+Megan holds a University of Toronto: Master of Architecture, 2005; University of Toronto: Bachelor of Arts (Honours), and a Courtauld Institute of Art: Year 2, BA History of Art, 2000.

 ULI Chicago Advisory Committee